alihk1684/HK-Cinema/README.md

 ### Single-File Design

 The project was developed under a **single-source-file constraint**.
-To keep the code organized and modular, `cinema.c` is divided into clearly defined sections for memory management, validation, file handling, authentication, entity management, ticketing, and reporting.
+To keep the code organized and modular, `HK_Cinema.c` is divided into clearly defined sections for memory management, validation, file handling, authentication, entity management, ticketing, and reporting.

 In a larger application, these sections could be separated into individual `.c` and `.h` modules.